2014 World Twenty20 final

 The 2014 ICC World Twenty20 final was played between India and Sri Lanka at the Sher-e-Bangla National Stadium in Dhaka on 6 April 2014.
 This was the 5th ICC World Twenty20.
 Sri Lanka won the match by six wickets, its first World Twenty20 victory, after being runners-up twice at 2009 and 2012.
-Sri Lanka became the 5th team to win this title after India, Pakistan, England, West Indies This was the third time where both the finalists were Asian teams.
-In the stadium, the match was watched by 25,416 spectators.
+Sri Lanka became the 5th team to win this title.
+This was the third time where both the finalists were Asian teams.
+In the stadium, the match was attended by 25,416 spectators.

 Background

 Prior to this match India and Sri Lanka played 5 times against each other in Twenty20s, where Sri Lanka won 3 times and India won 2 times.
 In 2010 ICC World Twenty20 these teams met each other where Sri Lanka beat India by 5 wickets in a last ball thriller.
 This was their only meeting in an ICC World Twenty20 until this match.